Results for ' prevention'

 The American Heart Association offers these great tips on keeping your kids heart healthy with Life's Simple 7.

 About Heart Attacks

 What is a heart attack?
 The American Heart Association explains myocardial infarction, also called heart attack.

-The American Heart Association explains that eating better is one of Life's Simple 7 keys to prevention of heart disease and how a few simple changes in your diet can help you avoid such a diagnosis in the first place.
+The American Heart Association explains that losing weight is one of Life's Simply 7 keys to prevention of heart disease and stroke and gives steps you can take to lose extra pounds.

 The American Heart Association explains the benefits and risks of aspirin therapy to help prevent heart attacks for heart disease patients.

 The American Heart Association offers this angina log to record your angina symptoms (chest pain) helping to show what angina is like for you and how your angina pattern changes over time.
 The log helps your doctor regulate your medicines and decide on future treatments.